 We now offer our massage courses in a spectacular Devon retreat tucked away in the rolling countryside.
 This format allows you to learn massage away from all of life's usual distractions in a stress-free environment allowing you to take time and truly focus on yourself.
-Dave Taylor has teamed up with Lucy & Oliver from “A Couple Of Healers” combining their passion for learning and living holistically to create this massage retreat.
+Dave Taylor has teamed up with Lucy & Oliver from “The Retreat People” combining their passion for learning and living holistically to create this massage retreat.

 Find out more about Raynor